-Science of the Total Environment (STE) accepts our paper “Can pollen explain the seasonality of flu-like incidence?“.
+Feb 10, 2021: Science of the Total Environment (STE) publishes our paper “Can pollen explain the seasonality of flu-like incidence?“.
 STE is a respected, peer-reviewed journal of Elsevier Science with an impact factor of 6.5 (2019).
 The impact factor is based on the average number of citations per year.

-In our new study, we explain the seasonality of flu-like incidence including COVID-19.
+In this second study, we explain the seasonality of flu-like incidence including COVID-19.
 In summary, the study looks at recent medical explanations of the protective effects of seasonal allergens and allergies in relation to influenza and COVID-19.
 Further, we tested associations between seasonal allergens and flu-like incidence.
 Finally, we controlled outcomes for meteorological variables.

-In the already published preliminary study, we already identified pollen as an inhibitor of flu-like incidence.
+July 20, 2020: preliminary study is published after peer-review in which I identified pollen as an inhibitor of flu-like incidence.

-Prior to its publication, the study is still available as a preprint on medRxiv.
+Even after its publication, the study is still kept available as a preprint on medRxiv.
 Preprint servers are a wonderful tool to share new insights and collect feedback during the peer-review process of a journal.

 Indeed, the appearance of a large amount of pollen in the air can lead to the binding of micro-droplets containing the virus, which slows its spread.